File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 -----------------------------

 This is the "direct output to `file'" option.
-This option takes an
+This option takes a

-argument string `file'.
-If specifed, decoded data are written to this
+string argument `file'.
+If specified, decoded data are written to this

 file.
 When multiple inputs are specified on the command line, this